 Haleakala National Park – Scenic home to Maui’s highest peak.

 Hana – Famous for the scenic drive to this small, charming town.

-Larger than all of the other islands combined, the island of Hawaii, or Hawaii's Big Island, is vast enough to hold 11 of the world’s 13 climactic zones—from sandy beaches to snowcapped mountains.
-See waterfalls, rainforests and botanical gardens in Hilo, explore the calm and clear water off Kona, or view Kilauea, one of the world's most active volcanoes, in Hawaii Volcanoes National Park.
+Larger than all of the other islands combined, Hawaii Island, or Hawaii, the Big Island, is vast enough to hold 11 of the world’s 13 climactic zones—from sandy beaches to snowcapped mountains.
+See waterfalls, rainforests and botanical gardens in Hilo, explore the calm and clear water off of Kona, or view Kilauea, one of the world's most active volcanoes, in Hawaii Volcanoes National Park.